Click here to learn more about related breaking changes to MetaMask. These changes were originally planned to take place in 2020.

 email@example.com is already a scheduled breaking change, so rather than subject our users to a series of breaking changes, we are finally putting version choice firmly in the hands of developers so we can minimize the number of breaking changes in the future.

 You can still bring your own convenience library and use it with the MetaMask inpage provider, whether ethers.js, web3.js, or something else.

 Removing our injected version of web3.js will help us continue to provide a safe, performant experience for developers while managing our maintenance costs.
-In Q1 2020, dapps will have to bring their own convenience library of they want to use one.
+In early 2021, dapps will have to bring their own convenience library if they want to use one.